Who We Are

 The Short North is now one of the most attractive and bustling neighborhoods in Columbus.
 The New York Times, National Geographic, and The Chicago Tribune are among travel writers from around the country who have featured the Short North with glowing reviews.
 The area is one of the most popular places to live in Columbus, and the commercial strip has become a magnet for quality, personally-operated shops and offices.

 Today, The Wood Companies remains the area’s premier real estate firm.
 It is the first place visitors look for the highest quality residential, retail, and office spaces in Victorian Village, Italian Village and all over the Short North.

 The new Second and High mixed use project at 941 North High creates a new focal point for the District.
-Conversion of Leafy Dale, a former historic hotel facing Goodale Park, into rental residential suites tests the upward limits of quality Columbus housing.
+Conversion of Leafy Dale, a former historic hotel facing Goodale Park, into The Dennison - rental residential suites - tests the upward limits of quality Columbus housing.
 The Wood Companies strive to offer the finest service available anywhere in the area and to support continued excellence in the Short North.